spacetelescope/crds/docs/doc/source/installation.rst

 ------------

 CRDS was developed in and for an STSCI Python environment suitable for pipeline processing.
+Standard STScI calibration environments should already include it.
+Nevertheless, for installing CRDS independently, these dependencies are applicable:

-CRDS requires these additional packages to be installed in your Python environment:
+REQUIRED: CRDS requires these dependencies to be installed in your Python environment:

    * numpy
    * pyfits
+   * astropy

-For executing the unit tests (runtests) add:
+OPTIONAL: For executing the unit tests (runtests) add:

    * nose
    * BeautifulSoup
    * stsci.tools

+OPTIONAL: For running crds.certify to fully check CRDS rules/mapping files add:

+   * Parsley-1.1  (included in the CRDS source distribution under third_party)

-For building documentation add:
+OPTIONAL: For building documentation add:

    * stsci.sphinxext